Low Pay, High Skill: The Economics of Prison Labour in Telangana

 2. Strategic Financial Planning for Reintegration

 As release approaches, savvy inmates accumulate savings—often ₹50,000 or more over years—to kickstart life outside.
 This cushion funds small businesses or further training, directly linked to lower recidivism rates.
-Research from VoxDev indicates that financially prepared ex-inmates are 15-20% less likely to reoffend, emphasising labour's role in breaking crime cycles.
+Findings from VoxDev suggest that access to work and financial stability after release can reduce recidivism by 15–20%, reinforcing labour’s role in disrupting crime cycles.
 In Telangana, programs tied to Indian Oil Corporation outlets exemplify this, where inmates manage petrol pumps, gaining both income and real-world experience.

 3. Symbolic Autonomy within Incarceration